slurmulon/blot/README.md

   A limitation of API blueprints is that they are static, and there are few (if any) tools for parsing documented requests and responses for programmatic (in-code) use in your integration and unit tests.
   My philosophy is that you should strive for a canonical source of fixtures in which all of your tests and documentation inherit from.
-  [Hercule](https://github.com/jamesramsay/hercule), which blot also integrates, promotes normalization by allowing data to be transcluded in markdown documents. blot also supports this through hazy, and either syntax may be used as they will both be processed.
+  [Hercule](https://github.com/jamesramsay/hercule), a library that blot integrates, promotes normalization by allowing data to be transcluded in markdown documents. blot also supports this through hazy, and either syntax may be used as they will both be processed.
 The reason that hazy is also used is because it provides additional interfaces for querying JSON fixtures and generating random data.